 There is also an important distinction between a front bezel IP rating and an overall IP rating.
 A screen with a front bezel IP rating of IP65 for instance has a front screen and surround that have been tested to resist dust (6) and splashed or sprayed liquids (5).
 An overall IP65 rating on the other hand would indicate that the entire system, including the sides and back of the unit will also resist ingress.
 If the Panel PC will be embedded within another enclosure or panel mounted, a front IP rating may be all that is necessary.
 However, if you intend to install the system as a standalone device, and the entire system is likely to be exposed to the elements, a higher overall IP rating may be a necessity.

 As an example, Cincoze Crystal Series Panel PCs have a front IP rating of IP65, making them ideal for installation in a wide range of HMI applications.
-The UPC-V315 from IEI has an overall IP65 rating, making it suitable for outdoor or arm mount installations where it may be exposed to dust, debris, or sprayed liquids from any angle.

 5) What Size Panel PC Do You Need?

 One benefit of Panel PCs is that they come in a variety of sizes to meet virtually any situational need.
 Obviously, depending on your application you may be limited by a number of factors when choosing the right size.
 It is important to consider whether it will be mounted, on a stand, on an articulating arm, or otherwise.
 If so, the weight of the system may also be a factor.
 You’ll also want to think about the resolution of the display and how clear and large you’ll need the images on it to appear.
 On that same note, be sure to consider whether your application will require a standard (4:3) or widescreen (16:9) aspect ratio screen.

 6) Will the Panel PC be Used in Direct Sunlight?